stitchdata/docs/_account-security/getting-started.md

 ---

-## Monitoring Your Data
+## Monitor the replication process

 After you initially connect an integration, you might see a **Pending** status in the **Last Sync Status** field on the {{ app.page-names.dashboard }} page or on the {{ app.page-names.int-details }} page:

 ![Newly connected integration with Pending Sync status.]({{ site.baseurl }}/images/getting-started/new-pending-integration.png)

-A Pending status indicates that Stitch is in the process of scheduling a replication job for the integration.
+A **Pending** status indicates that Stitch is in the process of scheduling a replication job for the integration.
 For newly created integrations, this can take up to 30 minutes.

-### Initial/Historical Syncs
+### Initial/Historical data loads

-During the initial sync, Stitch will replicate the integration's historical data.
-Historical syncs tend to be larger in volume compared to subsequent syncs, and as a result may take longer to process and load into your data warehouse.
+During the initial replication job, Stitch will replicate the integration's historical data.
+Historical syncs tend to be larger in volume compared to subsequent replication jobs, and as a result may take longer to process and load into your data warehouse.
 It's normal to see a large spike in replicated rows during this time.

+After the Free Trial ends, any new integrations you create will replicate data free for seven days.
+[Refer to the Billing FAQ]({{ link.billing.billing-faq | prepend: site.baseurl | append: "#integrations" }}) for more info.

-### Ongoing Syncs
+### Ongoing replication jobs

-After the integration's historical sync completes, you can expect the number of replicated rows for the integration to decrease and eventually level out.
+After the integration's historical replication completes, you can expect the number of replicated rows for the integration to decrease and eventually level out.
 The time it takes for Stitch to extract, prep, and load data should also decrease.

 {% include replication/replication-stats-copy.html %}